Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 Assuming our survival needs are met then we can start to focus on our social needs.
 At this point we become social beings; friendship, intimacy, marriage, and the role of a supportive and communicative family come to the forefront.
 Social beings have a need to love and be loved.
 When our social needs are not met, we become susceptible to loneliness, social anxiety and even clinical depression.
 Men do not talk about their emotions, we store them in our survival chakras..

-Social beings need our third, Sola Plexus, and fourth, the heart chakras, to be in balance.
+Social beings need our third and fourth, solar plexus and heart chakras, to be in balance.
 We need the confidence and courage to become loved and sociable.
 Its also the controller of our ‘fight or flight’ response.
 Lockdown has removed men’s ability to fight or indeed for flight.
 This frustration is internalised, and we slide back down the snakes to our primal functions.

 4: Esteem Needs